 - Whether Login as Guest is available when starting FotoStation (i.e. completely unauthenticated access to configurations where Allow everyone is set) ultimately depends on whether the Index Manager server has been configured to allow anonymous guest access to indexes.
 It's disabled by default, and means that FotoStation users are required to authenticate with a valid Windows/Domain user account to access even the public configurations.

-Step 6: Configure FotoStation to log on to the Index Manager server via FWP to obtain its configuration
+Step 6: Configure FotoStation to log on to the Index Manager and download configurations via FWP

 To configure a FotoStation client to download a configuration from the network when it is started, open the File menu (FotoStation menu on the Mac), choose Configuration and then choose Log on and load configuration via FWP.
 Type in the host name or IP address of the server and click Validate.
 You may be asked to authenticate, after which a success message will be shown if the connection succeeded.